awsdocs/aws-lambda-developer-guide/doc_source/API_DeleteEventSourceMapping.md

  **InvalidParameterValueException**
 One of the parameters in the request is invalid\.
 For example, if you provided an IAM role for AWS Lambda to assume in the `CreateFunction` or the `UpdateFunctionConfiguration` API, that AWS Lambda is unable to assume you will get this exception\.
 HTTP Status Code: 400

+ **ResourceInUseException**
+The operation conflicts with the resource's availability\.
+For example, you attempted to update an EventSoure Mapping in CREATING, or tried to delete a EventSoure mapping currently in the UPDATING state\.
+HTTP Status Code: 400

  **ResourceNotFoundException**